Call for Cases is Open

 Learning Objectives:

-• Apply an interpretation approach to rare results in multiple clinical laboratory specialties
+• Apply structured approaches to interpret rare results across multiple clinical laboratory specialties

-• Discuss a case presentation from phenotype through test result interpretation
+• Analyze case presentations from phenotype to test result interpretation differential discussions.

-• Recognize the meaning of testing results in rare case examples
+• Recognize and explain the clinical significance of testing results in rare case examples

 Learning Objectives: